Carl von Bismarck: Politics

 Bismarck became a member of the CDU in 1995, and was elected vice-chairman of the CDU in Lauenburg in 1999 (his ancestor, Otto von Bismarck, had been the nominal Duke of Lauenburg in the 1890s).
 When Peter Harry Carstensen became Prime Minister of Schleswig-Holstein, Bismarck replaced him in the Bundestag, the German parliament.
 In the 2005 federal election, he won his constituency with a plurality (44.4%) of the vote.
-Criticism arose, however, because after initial efforts he was only loosely exercising his mandate and rarely appeared in parliament.
-He resigned his mandate on 19 December 2007.
-If he had resigned in January, as planned, he would have been eligible for a pension, inciting more criticism.

 Personal life

-Von Bismarck was previously married to Mexican-American actress Laura Harring (1987–1989), Swiss heiress and humanitarian Celia Demaurex (1997–2004), and Israeli-born Canadian designer Nathalie Bariman (2004–2014).
-He then married Italo-Brazilian art writer and curator Alessandra Silvestri-Levy in 2016.
+Von Bismarck was previously married to Mexican-American actress Laura Harring (1987–1989), Swiss heiress and humanitarian Celia Demaurex (1997–2004), and Canadian designer Nathalie Bariman (2004–2014).
+He married Brazilian art writer and curator Alessandra Silvestri-Levy in 2016.

-Von Bismarck has two children with Nathalie Bariman, i.e. a son and heir apparent to the princely title, Count Alexei von Bismarck-Schönhausen, and a daughter, Countess Grace von Bismarck-Schönhausen.
+Von Bismarck has two children with Nathalie Bariman: a son and heir apparent to the princely title, Count Alexei von Bismarck-Schönhausen, and a daughter, Countess Grace von Bismarck-Schönhausen.
 Bariman is Jewish, and they married in a Jewish ceremony.
-German Chancellor Angela Merkel is reported to have told the couple, "You two have united history … the next Prince of Bismarck will be a mix of both religions."
+German Chancellor Angela Merkel is reported to have told the couple, "You two have united history... the next Prince of Bismarck will be a mix of both religions."